 Claiming for a water damage repair to your property?
-Book your FREE survey now by calling 0800 4337 290
+IC Assist provide a professional restoration service.

 As part of our FREE claims Management service, you will get FREE no-obligation survey of the damage to your building.
 During the survey, we’ll ask some questions to determine what remedial action our contractors will need to take.
 For example, the source of the leak, what areas are impacted and how long ago the incident occurred.
 We will also: